 PHOENIX CONTACT and the PHOENIX CONTACT group members operate an information security management system (ISMS).
-Part of the ISMS is a secure IT operation policy [DIR IT-Oper].
+The ISMS is governed by the Cyber Security Guideline of the PHOENIX CONTACT Group and its subordinate documents [[PxC CSF].
 The computers, networks and other components used by PHOENIX CONTACT and PHOENIX CONTACT group warrant in the configuration used that only actions can be carried out which do not stand in contradiction to the company's CPS [CPS].